cooperative-computing-lab/cctools/doc/manuals/taskvine/vine-graph.md

 `env_files` maps frontend paths to names made available in the task-runner environment.

-To scale beyond one local worker, start workers with the usual TaskVine tools for the target batch system and point them at the same manager address or name.
+For more workers, use the usual TaskVine tools for the target batch system and point them at the same manager address or name.

 ## Dask graphs

 Set `from_dask=True` to convert a Dask-style graph.
-This supports low-level task dictionaries and common Dask collection forms.
-Save this as `vine_graph_dask.py`:
+Low-level task dictionaries and common Dask collection forms are supported.
+For example:

 ```python
 from ndcctools.taskvine.vine_graph import VineGraph